mcinglis/c-style/readme.md

+#### Never end your names with `_` or `_t`; they're reserved for standards

+[Here's a list](https://www.gnu.org/software/libc/manual/html_node/Reserved-Names.html) of the names reserved by future ISO C standards.

+[It's](https://github.com/facebook/libphenom) [not](https://github.com/joyent/libuv) [hard](https://github.com/liuliu/ccv) to find popular C libraries and projects that make this mistake.
+It happens way too often.
+Don't make the same mistake in your library!

 #### Only use pointers in structs for nullity, dynamic arrays or incomplete types

 Every pointer in a struct is an opportunity for a segmentation fault.